Ukulele Sizes – Soprano, Concert, Tenor & Baritone

 Number of frets: 12-15

 The most common and standard type of ukulele is the soprano ukulele.
 It’s the smallest ukulele and is known for its thin, jangly sound so commonly associated with ukuleles.
-Because it’s so small, its perfect for traveling.
+Because it’s so small, it’s perfect for traveling.

 Sometimes people with larger fingers or hands have trouble playing the soprano ukulele because the frets are closer together.
 Because the strings have less tension on a soprano uke, you might find it easy to accidentally bend a string out of tune.